aminography/WorldCitiesApp/README.md

 ### :warning: **DISCLAIMER**

-In case of large-scale project, for example containing dozens of features, the exact architecture of this project might not be efficient.
+In case of large-scale projects, containing dozens of features, the exact architecture of this project might not be effective.
 It would be better to apply `Clean Architecture` to each feature independently, which leads to higher levels of cohesion and shorter compile-time.

 <br/>